phreeza/manuscript_axon_potentials/doc/manuscript.md

 presence of axon fiber bundles.
-For example, the sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
+For example, the sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones, but a conclusive explanation of their origin was not given.
 Our modeling approach provides a novel way of interpreting these findings in terms of actively propagated action potentials in a fiber bundle.
 <!-- Let us discuss the contents of the previous paragraph.
 I think the arguments are not clear enough.
 And the location of this very general paragraph in the Discussion (surrounded by contents related mostly specifically to the barn owl example) might need to be changed. -->